Pakistan rejects India’s baseless claims of infiltration

 The minister said Pakistan actively pursued the National Action Plan (NAP) to get rid of the scourge of terrorism.
 Similarly, he said, steps were also taken to discourage money laundering.
 He said implementation of the UNSC resolutions passed over long-standing issues was important for peace in the region and socio-economic uplift of people.

-Shah Mahmood hailed the South Punjab Multi-Stakeholders Working Group for maintaining and promoting a peaceful environment in South Punjab.
-He stated that everybody should perform a positive role to project a soft image of the region.
+Shah Mahmood hailed the South Punjab Multi-Stakeholders Working Group for maintaining and promoting peaceful environment in South Punjab.
+He stated that everybody should perform positive role to project soft image of the region.